flutter/website/src/docs/resources/platform-adaptations.md

 ### Return to top

-On **iOS**, tapping the OS status bar will scroll the primary scroll controller to the top position.
-No equivalent behavior is on **Android**.
+On **iOS**, tapping the OS status bar scrolls the primary scroll controller to the top position.
+There is no equivalent behavior on **Android**.

 <div class="container">
   <div class="row">